3 wounded, female suspect dead in YouTube shooting

 Reports of the shooting came in at 12:46 p.m.
 PT, just as lunch hour was ending.

-Stanford Hospital says it has received patients from a shooting at YouTube headquarters, according to the Associated Press.
+Stanford Hospital says it has received patients from a shooting at YouTube headquarters, according to the AP.

 San Francisco General Hospital spokesman Brent Andrew told KPIX the hospital received patients from the incident but could not confirm a number.